 What do memorial displays for those who died from AIDS tell us about public mourning as a political measure of the (disavowed) sexuality?
 How might performances of dancers and other artists with disabilities challenge the normative perception of gendered and racialized desire/desirability?
-How do bio-artistic, cinematic, scientific rendering of “life” reanimate certain mode of life?
-How do the relationship between women and other animals in the circuits of biotechnology is re-imagined in some feminist literature and philosophy?
+How do artistic and scientific rendering of “life” reanimate certain mode of life?
+How do corporeal enmeshment among human and other bodies (such as fish, hormones, chemicals) refigure our understanding of sexual and reproductive bodies?
 This course examines how the biopolitical operations im/materialize through various forms of cultural practice – especially at the intersections of gender, sexuality, race, species, and disability.
-For the purpose, this course enters the conversation between feminist and queer theories and the theories of biopolitics, which traditionally concern the relavance of the biological life/death (and what exceeds such dichotomous conceptualization) to the realms of the political.
+For the purpose, this course enters the conversation between feminist and queer theories and the theories of biopolitics, which traditionally concern the relevance of the biological life/death (and what exceeds such dichotomous conceptualization) to the realms of the political.
 We will pay particular attention to the entwinement between the biological, technological, and cultural as an important constituent of biopolitics, as most dramatically shown in – but not limited to – the emergence of bioarts and biomedia.
-From this perspective, the course explores a number of sites of cultural practice including bioart, eating (and starving), performance, tattoo, biometrics, prosthetics, reproductive technology, and graphic medicine as sites of feminist criticisms and creative interventions.
+From this perspective, the course explores a number of sites of cultural practice including performance, eating (and starving), tattoo, biometrics, prosthetics, reproductive technology, and graphic medicine as sites of feminist criticisms and creative interventions.

 - Students will familiarize themselves with the major concepts and arguments in biopolitical theories, and their connections to and implications for gender studies in particular and critical theories in general.

 - Students will better understand and be able to analyze some of the important ways in which biopolitical power relations substantiate and operate through cultural practices in the contemporary world.